van001/lesscode-fp/README.md

 ```

 ### Data-Last ###
-Functions that take more than one parameter,  should accept data as a last parameter.
-If you are coming from imperative programming paradigm, this might be new to you.
+Functions that take more than one parameter should accept data as the last parameter.
+If you are coming from an imperative programming paradigm, this might be new to you.
-In imperative programming you pass data 1st & options (default values - ring the bell?) later.
-Or in the case of object oriented programming (still imperative),
+In imperative programming, you pass data 1st & options (default values - ring the bell?) later.
+Or in the case of object-oriented programming (still imperative),
 you manipulate the encapsulated data with function(s), which take additional options.

-In FP, data and functions are separate, hence you build library of functions to work with your data.
+In FP, data and functions are separate; hence you build a library of functions to work with your data.

 Data last principle makes function [composition](https://github.com/van001/lesscode-fp#Composition), easier (builder pattern).
 Also, it allows for a point-free style of composition.

 ```
-// l2String converts, List to String.
-// it takes List (which it will convert to String) as a last parameter. const l2String = sep => lst => lst.join(sep)
+// takes List as the last parameter (point-free) const l2String = sep => lst => lst.join(sep)
 ```